sdmp/sdmp.github.io/docs/connect.md

 5. The local node verifies the connection package, dropping the connection if there is an error.
 6. The local and remote node calculate the shared session key.

-All messages past this point are encrypted to this session key.
+All messages past this point **must** be encrypted to this session key.